Skip to main content

 Further demonstrating its proactive approach, the CWC organized and hosted an offshore wind tour of three ports and 75 businesses in the United Kingdom in September 2024.
 This tour, attended by representatives from the state of Connecticut, the Mayor of the City of New London, and Connecticut supply chain businesses, provided invaluable insights into mature offshore wind markets.

 In October 2024, the CWC hosted the Dutch Offshore Wind Innovation Delegation at the State Pier in New London.
 This event facilitated crucial dialogue between Connecticut leaders and over 25 representatives from companies based in the Netherlands, strengthening international partnerships.
 The event garnered significant media attention and went viral on LinkedIn, showcasing the CWC's ability to generate visibility and engagement.
-Notably, when the Dutch delegation announced their plans to visit New York, Rhode Island, and Massachusetts, the CWC's executive director proactively extended an invitation to the State Pier, demonstrating the organization's strategic foresight.
+Notably, when the Dutch delegation announced its plans to visit New York, Rhode Island, and Massachusetts, the CWC's executive director proactively extended an invitation to State Pier, demonstrating the organization's strategic foresight.

 Strategic Infrastructure and Workforce Development:

-All of this supply chain and workforce activity comes despite Connecticut’s decision not to participate in a recent procurement as state leaders work to refine their energy strategy amid energy supply challenges facing the entire Northeast.
+All this supply chain engagement and workforce activity comes despite Connecticut’s decision not to participate in a recent procurement as state leaders work to refine their energy strategy amid energy supply challenges facing the entire Northeast.

 Download our regional offshore wind study